 Examination of bone marrow has wide applications in clinical medicine.
-It is a useful investigative tool for the diagnosis of many hematological and non-hematological disorders.
-The bone marrow evaluation may either confirm clinically suspected disease or may provide the previously unsuspected diagnosis.^{1,2} Indications for bone marrow examination include further work-up of haematologic abnormalities observed in the peripheral blood smear; evaluation of primary bone marrow tumors; staging for bone marrow involvement by metastatic tumors; assessment of infectious disease processes, including fever of unknown origin and evaluation of metabolic storage diseases.
-It also forms an important prerequisite for follow-up of patients' undergoing chemotherapy, bone marrow transplantation and other modalities of medical treatment.3
+It is a useful investigative tool for the diagnosis of many haematological and non-haematological disorders.
+The bone marrow evaluation may either confirm clinically suspected disease or may provide the previously unsuspected diagnosis.
+Indications for bone marrow examination include further work-up of haematologic abnormalities observed in the peripheral blood smear; evaluation of primary bone marrow tumors; staging for bone marrow involvement by metastatic tumors; assessment of infectious disease processes, including fever of unknown origin and evaluation of metabolic storage diseases.
+It also forms an important prerequisite for follow-up of patients' undergoing chemotherapy, bone marrow transplantation and other modalities of medical treatment.

-Bone marrow can be evaluated by three ways - Bone marrow aspirate (BMA) smears, Imprints or touch preparations (BMI) of bone marrow core biopsies, and histological sections of core biopsies (BMBx).4
+Bone marrow can be evaluated by three ways - Bone marrow aspirate (BMA) smears, Imprints or touch preparations (BMI) of bone marrow core biopsies, and histological sections of core biopsies (BMBx).